 Figure 4.16.15.2.2-1: The procedure for PDTQ warning notification

 1. The negotiation for PDTQ policy as described in clause 4.16.15.2.1 is completed.
-In addition, the PCF has subscribed to analytics on "Network Performance" or "DN Performance" from NWDAF for the area of interest and time window of a PDTQ policy following the procedure and services described in TS 23.288 [50], including a Reporting Threshold in the Analytics Reporting information.
+In addition, the PCF has subscribed to analytics on "Network Performance" or "DN Performance" from NWDAF for the area of interest and time window of a PDTQ policy following the procedures and services described in TS 23.288 [50], including a Reporting Threshold in the Analytics Reporting information.
 The value for Reporting Threshold is set by the PCF based on operator configuration.

-2. The PCF is notified with the Network Performance analytics or DN Performance analytics in the area of interest from the NWDAF when the NWDAF determines that the Network Performance or DN Performance reaches the Reporting Threshold as described for the Network Performance analytics or DN Performance analytics in TS 23.288 [50].
+2. The PCF is notified with the Network Performance analytics or DN Performance analytics in the area of interest from the NWDAF when the NWDAF determines that the Network Performance or DN Performance reaches the Reporting Threshold or with the periodically reported analytics information as described for the Network Performance analytics or DN Performance analytics in TS 23.288 [50].
+The PCF determines to update previously selected PDTQ policies.

 3. The H-PCF requests from the UDR the stored PDTQ policies using Nudr_DM_Query (Policy Data, Planned Data Transfer with QoS requirements) service operation.